Is Kashmir Safe for Tourists in 2026? An Honest, Up-to-Date Answer

 Serious Incidents

-Our honest answer: Kashmir is safe for tourists in 2026, with the same caveats that apply to any destination in the world.
-Below we break down exactly what you need to know.
+Our honest answer: Kashmir is safe for tourists in 2026, with the same common-sense caveats that apply to any travel destination in the world.
+Below we break down exactly what that means -- which areas are completely safe, what minor disruptions can occasionally happen, and what precautions are worth taking.

 The Straightforward Answer

-The security situation has significantly improved since 2019.
+The security situation has improved significantly since 2019.
 Tourist footfall has broken records in 2022, 2023, and 2024.
-In 2023 alone, Kashmir received over 2 million tourists — more than any year in recent history.
+In 2023 alone, Kashmir received over 2 million tourists -- more than any year in recent history.
+The government has invested heavily in tourism infrastructure, new roads, and connectivity improvements.
+Hotels are being built at a pace the Valley has not seen before.

-Dal Lake, Mughal Gardens, Lal Chowk, Old City — all routinely visited by domestic and international tourists.
-Busy, safe, with good infrastructure.
+Dal Lake, Mughal Gardens, Lal Chowk, the Old City -- all routinely visited by domestic and international tourists.
+Srinagar is a busy, functioning city with good infrastructure, restaurants, hospitals, and reliable connectivity.

 What to Be Aware Of